Master of Public Health

 Course Name

-An orientation to the Master of Public Health program, including history, philosophy, values, core functions, and the importance of evidence in advancing public health knowledge.
-Coursework introduces you to the available options for attaining competencies in public health in your chosen MPH specialization.
-This course can be taken concurrently with HCA 600.
+Includes orientation to the Master of Public Health Program including history, philosophy, values, core functions and the critical importance of evidence in advancing public health knowledge.
+Introduction to the available options for attaining public health foundational competencies and competencies in their chosen MPH specialization.
+Can be taken concurrently with HCA 600: US Healthcare System.
 Grading is S/U only.

-An overview of the US healthcare system, this course explores terminology, delivery system components, financing, personnel, regulation, delivery, consumers, and the effects of public policy on services.
+US healthcare system overview, including terminology, components of healthcare delivery systems, financing, personnel, regulation, delivery and consumers.
+Consideration of the effects of public policy on services.

-This analysis of global public health defines and evaluates preventive efforts to affect the quantitative, biological, economic, social, political, and behavioral determinants of health.
-You’ll investigate burden of disease, social justice, and equitable health care, giving special emphasis to reproductive health, population dynamics, humanitarian emergencies, globalization, and global cooperation.
+Analysis of global public health with emphasis on defining and evaluating preventive efforts to affect the quantitative, biological, economic, social, political, and behavioral determinants of health.
+Investigation of burden of disease, social justice and equitable health care.
+Emphasis on reproductive health, population dynamics, complex humanitarian emergencies, globalization and global cooperation.

 An introduction to the use of statistical analysis in public health.
-This course provides an understanding of the basic methods and underlying concepts of statistics used in public health decision-making.
-Topics of focus include descriptive statistics, probability, sampling, hypothesis testing, and non-parametric statistics.
+Provides an understanding of the basic methods and underlying concepts of statistics that are used in public health decision-making.
+Among topics explored are descriptive statistics, probability, sampling, hypothesis testing and non-parametric statistics.

-A study of determinants and distribution of disease and disability in human populations.
-This course applies empirical analysis to population data related to morbidity and mortality.
-You’ll investigate disease outbreaks, risk factors, outcomes, and causal relationships.
-In addition, you’ll learn to critically evaluate public health literature and the design of studies.
+The study of determinants and distribution of disease and disability in human populations.
+Empirical analysis of population data related to morbidity and mortality.
+Investigation of disease outbreaks, risk factors, health outcomes and causal relationships.
+Critical evaluation of public health literature and study design.

-This course explores the fundamentals of research methods and statistical analysis used with public health data.
-You’ll study the principles of research investigation, research design, sampling, measurements, and the use of descriptive and inferential statistics for data analysis and hypothesis testing.
-Other topics of focus include health survey design, sampling methodologies, questionnaire construction and administration, interviewing, and coding procedures.
+Fundamentals of research methods and statistical analysis of public health data.
+Includes principles of research investigation, research design, sampling, measurements, and the use of descriptive and inferential statistics for data analysis and hypothesis testing.
+Focuses on health survey design, sampling methodologies, questionnaire construction and administration, interviewing, and coding procedures.

-This course examines the roles of health advocates and how public health workers might participate in advocacy strategies to affect policy.
-You’ll focus on frameworks for promoting the right to health and strategies that give consumers more power in making decisions, defining issues, designing programs, and developing policies.
+Explores the roles health advocates assume and how individuals working in public health settings might participate in advocacy strategies to affect policy.
+Focuses on frameworks for conceptualizing and promoting the right to health as well as strategies to give consumers more power in making decisions, defining issues, designing programs, and developing policies.

 Specialization Courses